 A GBR sets the risk boundaries between the employer and the contractor by including statements ('baseline statements') that define the relevant engineering geological or geotechnical conditions that the contractor can expect to encounter during construction and those conditions that are deemed to have been allowed for at tender.
 GBR's can also provide a balanced interpretation of ground conditions from the data available or be pitched at better or worse conditions depending on the client's risk profile and appetite for risk.
 Differences in actual ground conditions encountered on site, and their impacts on contracts, are typically arbitrated through an 'Independent Third Party' during the construction works.
-The GBR may comprise multiple reports.
+The GBR may comprise multiple reports that are progressively developed during contract negotiations.